rust-lang/rust/src/doc/book/choosing-your-guarantees.md

 unnecessary.
 However, this also relaxes the guarantees that the restriction provides; so if your invariants depend on data stored within `Cell`, you should be careful.

-This is useful for mutating primitives and other `Copy` types when there is no easy way of doing it in line with the static rules of `&` and `&mut`.
+This is useful for mutating primitives and other types when there is no easy way of doing it in line with the static rules of `&` and `&mut`.

 `Cell` does not let you obtain interior references to the data, which makes it safe to freely